The Deb Van Hoewyk Bayside Community Garden

 The Bayside Neighborhood Association presents the first inaugural BPM Drum Festival on the Bayside Trail this summer thanks for a generous grant from the Levitt Family Foundation which leverages the power of free, live music to strengthen the social fabric of communities, creating places people love while amplifying local pride, activating underused public spaces and fostering more healthy, equitable, and thriving communities one city, and one concert, at a time.
 A perfect fit for Bayside!

-Drummers from the Penobscot nation graced our beloved Bayside Trail at the tree-hugging event
+Drummers from the Penobscot nation graced our beloved Bayside Trail at the tree-hugging event in 2025.

 We believe that the BPM Drum Festival is the first EVER to synchronize the beats of several groups performing simultaneously.
 The impetus of the idea, however, came from another unique local festival called Vigorous Tenderness which features avant-garde chamber music in plein air.
 Both festivals invite the audience to move freely along a route from one sonic space to another, sometimes blending performers’ work, as well as the surrounding sonic environment.
 The idea for using drums came naturally from the plethora of ethnic drum groups in our culturally diverse neighborhood, as well as a wildly successful tree-hugging event we staged on the Bayside Trail featuring a local